MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/threat-explorer-real-time-detections-about.md

 :::image type="content" source="../../media/te-rtd-all-email-view-chart-url-domain-pivot.png" alt-text="The chart in the URL clicks view in Threat Explorer using the URL domain pivot." lightbox="../../media/te-rtd-all-email-view-chart-url-domain-pivot.png":::

-Hover over a data point in the chart to show the count for each URL domain.
+Hovering over a data point in the chart shows the count for each URL domain.

 #### Workload chart pivot in the URL clicks view in Threat Explorer

-The **Workload** pivot organizes the chart by the location of the clicked URL (email, Offic files, or Microsoft Teams) for the specified date/time range and property filters.
+The **Workload** pivot organizes the chart by the location of the clicked URL (email, Office files, or Microsoft Teams) for the specified date/time range and property filters.

 :::image type="content" source="../../media/te-rtd-url-clicks-view-chart-workload-pivot.png" alt-text="The chart in the URL clicks view in Threat Explorer using the Workload pivot." lightbox="../../media/te-rtd-url-clicks-view-chart-workload-pivot.png":::

-Hover over a data point in the chart to show the count for each workload.
+Hovering over a data point in the chart shows the count for each workload.

 #### Detection technology chart pivot in the URL clicks view in Threat Explorer